doksu/TA-centralops/README.md

 ## CentralOps Technology Add-On for Splunk

 CentralOps provides 50 free normalised whois lookups every 24hrs via their web interface.
 Enterprise Security has a workflow action ("Domain Dossier") which pivots on domain fields to their service, however it would be advantageous if that information could enrich events at search-time.
-This app provides a `... | centralopswhois [limit=#] <domain_field_name>` streaming search command providing just that ability.
+This app provides a `... | centralopswhois [output=<fields|json>] [limit=#] <domain_field_name>` streaming search command providing just that ability.

 ### Usage example